What is a concussion injury compensation claim?

 A concussion may be caused by a direct bump or blow to the head, for example, a collision while playing a contact sport or a road traffic accident.
 Concussions can occur even if there is not a direct blow to the head.
 Concussions are also caused by sudden jolts or violent shaking, which can cause the brain to bounce, shake or twist within the skull.

-Through either a direct blow or a jolt, these forces can stretch nerve fibers and can create chemical changes which can damage brain cells, leading to a concussion.
+Through either a direct blow or a jolt, these forces can stretch nerve fibres and can create chemical changes which can damage brain cells, leading to a concussion.

 What is post-concussion syndrome?